jliyon23/torolandmunnar/ADMIN_SUMMARY.md

-# 🎉 Admin Panel Implementation Summary
+# 🎉 Admin Panel Implementation Summary - COMPLETE

 ## ✅ What Has Been Created